Soñando Sunday: San Juan Celebration

 What is San Juan?

-The feast of San Juan (or Saint John the Baptist, as you may know him in English) falls on June 24th but the tradition here in Spain* is to celebrate La Víspera de San Juan, or The Eve of St. John, by spending the night before St. John’s day celebrating the changing seasons by gathering on the beach until the break of day.
-While the summer solstice** is considered to be the shortest day of the year, the celebration, which can last until the morning hours of June 24th, contrasts nicely with this concept by making it one of the ‘longest nights’ in practice.
+The feast of San Juan (or Saint John the Baptist, as you may know him in English) falls on June 24th but the tradition here in Spain* is to celebrate La Víspera de San Juan, or The Eve of St. John, by spending the night before St. John’s day celebrating the changing seasons and gathering on the beach until the break of day.
+Since the summer solstice** is considered to be the longest day of the year, the celebration, which can last until the morning hours of June 24th, really puts this concept into practice.

 While the festivities have religious roots (i.e. the obvious tie to St. John’s day), most of the traditional elements are rooted in pagan beliefs, which are carried out to different degrees depending where you celebrate.
 La noche de San Juan truly seems to bring everyone together—don’t be surprised to see senior citizens and teenagers, parents and children, locals and foreigners all celebrating together until the early morning hours.
 Traditionally, Spaniards didn’t visit the beaches until this night and so it was a ceremonial welcoming of the summer time.